 Blythe Shupe joined the International Center for Law and Religion Studies in September 2015 as a Communications Specialist.
 In this role she manages the Center’s social media outlets and works on the ICLRS website and has responsibility for media and documentation at major Center conferences, including the Annual Symposium, the Religious Freedom Annual Review, and the international G20 Interfaith Forums.
 She has charge of the Center’s Annual Reports and other publications featuring the Center.
 Before coming to the Center, she had spent the previous ten years as an account manager in the world of pre-employment screening.
 In this position, she worked closely with Human Resources, Compliance Departments, and Security Departments of large companies setting up and monitoring background screening programs for new hires to ensure the client was hiring the best possible candidate while operating within federal, state, and local laws.
 More …

 Electronic Media Consultant

 Hayden Rowberry began working with the International Center for Law and Religion Studies in 2011 as a web developer.
-Hayden has always enjoyed working with technology, and has been grateful for the oportunity to use his talents to benefit others.
+Hayden has always enjoyed working with technology and has been grateful for the opportunity to use his talents to benefit others.
 After serving a 2-year mission for The Church of Jesus Christ of Latter-day Saints in Indianapolis, Indiana, he returned to assist the Center to manage their websites and other technical needs.
 He continued to consult for the Center while studying Computer Engineering at Brigham Young University, receiving both BS and MS degrees, graduating with his Master’s Degree in December 2019.

 Jordan Pendergrass is a paralegal for a government agency.
 He has a Master’s Degree in International Law and Politics (Georgetown University) and a Bachelor’s Degree in Geography (Brigham Young University).
 Jordan is married and has five children.
 Jordan began to volunteer for the International Center for Law and Religion Studies in 2010.
 He has performed a variety of tasks for the Center including: writing country reports; assisting with website maintenance; tracking law and religion headlines; and reporting on the Annual International Law and Religion Symposium.
 In mid 2020 he took over primary reponsibility for assembling and disseminating the International Law and Religion Headlines digests.